FAQ's

 You will need your nine (9) digit Member ID and four (4) digit PIN to access the system.

-The Ontario Works service plan can be found on our Corporate page under Guiding Documents.
+The Ontario Works service plan can be found under Reports withing the Ontario Works sub menu.

 You can learn more about the Ministry of Community and Social Services (MCSS) on their website, Facebook, Twitter and YouTube.